Skip to Content

 Yes!
 You are welcome to apply for a NZ $500 Explore New Zealand scholarship.
 One is available for each National Expedition and Internship track.
 If you win, we will put these funds toward lowering your tuition.

 Citizens of the United States and other visa-waiver countries can enter New Zealand and participate in the summer program on a visitor visa.
+You will also need to apply for a New Zealand Electronic Travel Authority.
 You do not have to apply for a student visa because of the short duration of the program.
-You can apply for a visitor visa by completing the arrival card the crew will provide you during your flight to New Zealand.
-You will submit it to the Immigration Officer when you clear customs upon arrival.

-If you are not from a visa-waiver country, you will need to check with Immigration New Zealand to determine which visa will best fit your situation.
+Check with Immigration New Zealand to determine which visa will best fit your situation if you are not from a visa-waiver country.

 You will be enrolled in two separate courses during the program, one for the National Expedition and the other for the Internship.
 Both courses together are worth 30 Massey University credits, which equate to 6 - 8 U.S. semester credits, 15 ECTS, or 30 CATS.